MicrosoftDocs/azure-devops-docs/docs/pipelines/release/variables.md

 * Share values across all of the definitions in a project by using [variable groups](../library/variable-groups.md).
-Choose a variable group when you need to use the same values across all the definitions, environments, and tasks in a project, and you want to be able to change the values in a single place.
+Choose a variable group when you need to use the same values across all the definitions, stages, and tasks in a project, and you want to be able to change the values in a single place.
 You define and manage variable groups in the **Library** tab.

-* Share values across all of the environments by using **release pipeline variables**.
-Choose a release pipeline variable when you need to use the same value across all the environments and tasks in the release pipeline, and you want to be able to change the value in a single place.
+* Share values across all of the stages by using **release pipeline variables**.
+Choose a release pipeline variable when you need to use the same value across all the stages and tasks in the release pipeline, and you want to be able to change the value in a single place.
 You define and manage these variables in the **Variables** tab in a release pipeline.

-* Share values across all of the tasks within one specific environment by using **environment variables**.
+* Share values across all of the tasks within one specific stage by using **stage variables**.
-  Use an environment-level variable for values that vary from environment to environment (and are the same for all the tasks in an environment).
-You define and manage these variables in the **Variables** tab of an environment in a release pipeline.
+  Use an stage-level variable for values that vary from stage to stage (and are the same for all the tasks in an stage).
+You define and manage these variables in the **Variables** tab of an stage in a release pipeline.

-Using custom variables at project, release pipeline, and environment scope helps you to:
+Using custom variables at project, release pipeline, and stage scope helps you to:

 * Avoid duplication of values, making it easier to update all occurrences as one operation.